This SLAM-for-AR competition is sponsored exclusively by SenseTime Group Limited.

 n Teams with highest scores will be notified and invited to attend the final round and present their works on the workshop.

 n More competition data will be used for the final round.
 The running time will be also taken into account.

 n The executable systems from each team shall be provided and run on our benchmarking PC with a controlled environment (Linux or Windows).

 n Each team will give a presentation about the techniques used in their system.

-n Final ranks and winners will be announced in the banquet on Oct.
-15th, 2019.
+n Final ranks and winners will be announced in the Closing Session on Oct.
+17th, 2019.

 l We require your system should be able to run at 30FPS or above averagely on a normal desktop PC (e.g. an Intel i7 CPU with a single NVIDIA graphics card, and the memory space is not larger than 16G).

 l If the speed of your system is less than 30FPS on our benchmarking PC, the final score will be lowered.

 Submission Format & Evaluation Criteria